Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: PDFT

-In order to partition the molecule into fragments, the nuclear potential is divided into fragment potentials, $v_\a$.
-We typically choose atom-based fragments, where each nucleus controls its own fragment, but any partition may be chosen as long as the sum of fragment potentials equals the total external potential.
+A detailed overview of PDFT may be found in ref. [\onlinecite{NW14}].
+Here we only provide a brief summary.
+The first step of PDFT is to partition the molecule into fragments.
+This is done by dividing the nuclear potential into fragment potentials, $v_\a(\br)$.
+This is the only choice the PDFT user makes in regards to the fragmentation and after this choice the fragment densities are uniquely determined\cite{CW06}.
+We typically choose atom-based fragments, where each nucleus controls its own fragment, but any partition may be chosen as long as the sum of fragment potentials equals the total external nuclear potential.

+Each individual fragment calculation is a standard DFT calculation for each of the ensemble components of the ground-state density of $N_\a$ electrons in an effective potential.
+We denote the $i^{\rm th}$ component of the $\a^{\rm th}$ fragment spin $\sigma$ density as $n_{i\a\sigma}(\br)$.
+The number of electrons in each fragment's ensemble spin component, $N_{i\a\sigma}=\int{n_{i\a\sigma}(\br)d\br}$, will always be an integer number of electrons, but the total number of electrons of a given spin in a given fragment,

+will not neccesarily be an integer.
+Here, the $f_{i\a}$ are the ensemble coefficients, which satisfy the sum rule, $\sum_if_{i\a}=1$.
+The energy of these fragments is given by,

-Each individual fragment calculation is a standard DFT calculation for the ensemble ground-state density of $N_\a$ electrons in an effective potential.
-We denote the $\a^{\rm th}$ fragment density as $n_\a$ and the sum of fragment densities as $n_f$.
-The number of electrons in each fragment, $N_\a$, is determined from the principle of chemical potential equalization \cite{CW06} and is not necesarily an integer number.
-The effective external potential for each fragment is the sum of the fragment's potential, $v_\a$, and the partition potential, $v_p$.
-The latter is a {\em global} quantity ensuring that all of the fragment calculations produce densities that sum to yield the correct molecular density while minimizing the sum of the fragment energies, $E_f$.
-The partition potential enters formally as a lagrange multiplier, but can be calculated as the functional derivative of $E_p$ with respect to the total density \cite{MW13}.
+Here, the subscript $\alpha$ on the energy denotes that this is the energy corresponding to the $\{n_{i\a\sigma}\}$ in the external potential $v_\a(\br)$ rather than the total external potential.
+The effective \emph{external} potential for each fragment is the sum of the fragment's potential, $v_\a(\br)$, and the partition potential, $v_{p\sigma}(\br)$.
+The latter is a {\em global} quantity ensuring that the fragment calculations produce densities that sum to yield the correct molecular density while minimizing the sum of the fragment energies, $E_f$.
+The partition potential enters formally as a lagrange multiplier constraining the fragment densities to equal the molecular density, but can be calculated as the functional derivative of $E_p$ with respect to the total density \cite{MW13}.